jennybc/docker-why/README.md

 *This does NOT yet go though all the replies, make proper links, etc. Mea culpa.*

+Note: I say "Docker" but perhaps I mean ["Linux Containers"](https://en.wikipedia.org/wiki/LXC).
+I think Docker is to Linux Containers as Git/GitHub is to distributed version control.
+It's not the only game in town, but it's the most prevalent one today.
+To push the metaphor even further, [Singularity](http://singularity.lbl.gov) seems to be the [GitLab](https://about.gitlab.com) of Linux Containers.

 Main categories:

   * **Educator**: Expert, opinionated R user wants to provide a very specific R environment to other people.
 Often coupled with using the cloud.